Reasons to study this course

-- You want to progress into areas such as 3D Design, Industrial Design, Product Design, Manufacturing, Business, Engineering, Interior Design, Sports Design, Ergonomics, Automotive Design and Architecture.
+- You want to progress into areas as varied as 3D Design, Business, Sports Design, Ergonomics, Automotive Design and Architecture

 What you will study

-A broad range of materials such as composites, metals, polymers and timbers and how their different properties suit different products and processes.
-The wider issues of green and sustainable design, biodegradable materials, methods of production, inclusive design solutions.
-Case studies that analyse individual products and how they relate to modern manufacturing systems, ICT in manufacturing and Product Design, the work of designers as well as and human needs and factors.
+Composites, metals, polymers and timbers and how their different properties suit different products and processes.
+Green and sustainable design, biodegradable materials, methods of production, inclusive design solutions.
+Individual products and how they relate to modern manufacturing systems, ICT in manufacturing and Product Design, the work of designers as well as human needs and factors.

 How you will be assessed

-Self-set project assessed by your tutor and moderated by the exam board
+Year 2 (A-Level) – self-set project assessed by your tutor and moderated by the exam board.

-University degrees in Industrial Design, Product Design, Mechanical Engineering, Electrical Engineering, Ergonomics, Marketing, Manufacturing/Production, Architecture, Computer Aided Design and Computer Aided Manufacture, together with a full range of craft based subjects.
-Employment and apprenticeships such as Mechanical Engineering, Civil Engineering or Architectural apprenticeship.
-Priestley alumni have gone on to careers in many areas including teaching and design at companies such as Jaguar, Kellogg’s, Formula One McLaren and Shell.
+University degrees at top level universities, such as Loughborough, Brunel, Coventry, Liverpool and Manchester in the following courses: Industrial Design, Product Design, Mechanical Engineering, Electrical Engineering, Ergonomics, Marketing, Manufacturing/Production, Architecture, Computer-aided Design / Manufacture, together with a full range of craft-based subjects.
+Apprenticeships in similar fields.
+Priestley alumni have gone on to careers with companies such as Jaguar, Kellogg’s, Formula One McLaren and Shell, BP, Sellafield and Bentley.